 Carbon monoxide is produced when any kind of fuel is burnt.
 This includes natural gas, propane, oil, wood, and coal.
 Natural gas is particularly commonplace due to its prevalence and affordable price, making it a well-known source of household CO emissions.
 Besides your furnace, most of your home’s other appliances that utilize these fuels will emit carbon monoxide, such as:

 - and more

-Like we mentioned earlier, the carbon monoxide a furnace produces is ordinarily vented safely away from your home through the flue pipe.
-In fact, the majority of homes don't need to worry about carbon monoxide problems since they possess proper ventilation.
-It's only when CO gas is confined in your home that it grows to concentrations high enough to induce poisoning.
+As we mentioned earlier, the carbon monoxide a furnace produces is ordinarily vented safely away from your home through the flue pipe.
+The majority of homes don’t need to worry about carbon monoxide problems since they possess proper ventilation.
+It’s only when CO gas is confined in your home that it grows to concentrations high enough to induce poisoning.

 What Will Carbon Monoxide Do to the Body?

 When carbon monoxide gas is in your lungs, it can bind to the hemoglobin in your blood cells.
 This stops oxygen from binding to the blood cells, getting in the way of your body’s capacity to carry oxygen throughout the bloodstream.
 So even if there’s adequate oxygen in a room, your body wouldn’t be able to utilize it.
 Insufficient oxygen harms every part of the body.
 If you’re in contact with harmful amounts of CO over a long period, you could experience a variety of symptoms:

 - Shortness of breath

 At even more potent levels, the complications of carbon monoxide poisoning are even more serious.
 In high enough concentrations, it’s capable of becoming fatal.
 Symptoms include things like chest pain, confusion, agitation, seizures, and unconsciousness.